Chapter 1 There’s Always a Catch

 Aunt Sarah gestures to the craft room with raised eyebrows and something that is not quite a smirk but not quite a grin on her face.
 She is the elder of the two sisters by just a couple of years, and she has led the more conventional, stable, and seemingly happier life.

-My mother hasn’t made a secret of the sexual awakening that began in her early sixties, and as the daughter who studies sexuality and gender, I’ve been her primary resource for information and affirmation, but I’m hardly the only one she’s shared her excitement with.
+My mother hasn’t made a secret of the sexual awakening that began in her late fifties, and as the daughter who studies sexuality and gender, I’ve been her primary resource for information and affirmation, but I’m hardly the only one she’s shared her excitement with.
 Aunt Sarah—a politically progressive Methodist who has been an active member of her church since before I was born—has heard Mom talk about her discoveries and adventures and has been anything but judgmental.
 Later I’ll learn that she’s openly shared her new life with my cousin Jenn and with at least one friend from work, as well.
 I’m proud of her willingness to be out, though I marvel at her lack of boundaries.

 The cross stands in the center of Mom’s small craft room, a room otherwise cluttered with little jars of paint and brightly colored squares of clay, with plastic drawers full of beads and faux jewels and wire, with dirty ashtrays and glasses lined with a sticky residue of chocolate syrup and root beer.
 I try to look past the mess and examine the cross more closely.
 Its arms and legs are lined up and down with stainless steel eyebolts, providing a wide array of points to which a partner can be bound for erotic punishment.
 My mother’s cross is draped in Dollar Store scarves.
 Bondage on a Budget is one of her favorite books, and she has a fondness for shiny, silky things.
 A person bound to a cross like this is generally acting out a pretty radical submission, but I can’t imagine my petite and frail mother tying knots that would keep a person restrained for long.
 Then again, I don’t suppose the men she’s bound to her cross have ever tried particularly hard to get away.
 These are men who want to submit to her.
 Feelings of power and pride wash over me as I imagine my mother’s cross in use.